Ukraine-Russia war: Indian student who was shot in Kyiv arrives in Delhi on IAF flight | Business

 Harjot Singh's family in Delhi had told PTI on Sunday that they were ''very, very happy'' that he was returning and were eagerly awaiting his arrival.

-The Ministry of External Affairs had on Friday announced that the government would bear medical expenses of Harjot Singh.
+The Ministry of External Affairs on Friday announced that the government would bear the medical expenses of Harjot Singh.

 On March 1, medical student Naveen SG from Karnataka was killed in shelling in the eastern Ukrainian city of Kharkiv when he ventured out to buy food for himself and his peers.